 In November of 2017, I was installed as the Senior Pastor of Redeemer.

-I am married to Emily, and we are the proud parents of six children: Hudson, Owen, Haddon, Knox, Sarah, and Boston.
-I completed my masters at Reformed Theological Seminary with a thesis entitled, This is Not the End: Puritans on the Glory of Heaven.
-I recently received my Ph.D. from The Southern Baptist Theological Seminary having completed a dissertation titled, A Communion of Love: The Animating Principle Behind the Christocentric Spirituality of Robert Murray M'Cheyne.
+I'm married to Emily, and we are the proud parents of six children: Hudson, Owen, Haddon, Knox, Sarah, and Boston.
+I completed my M.A.R. at Reformed Theological Seminary with a thesis entitled, This is Not the End: Puritans on the Glory of Heaven.
+I received my Th.M. and Ph.D. from The Southern Baptist Theological Seminary.

-Aside from pastoral work, I spend most of my time with my wife, raising our kids, reading books, and running on McKinney’s country roads in the afternoon.
+Aside from pastoral work, I spend most of my time with my family, reading books, and running on McKinney’s country roads in the afternoon.